abduld/WebGPU/src/wb/mp/11/description.markdown

 		cdf[ii] = cdf[ii - 1] + p(histogram[ii])
 	end

-Where `p` is the probability of a pixel to be in a hitogram bin
+Where `p` is the probability of a pixel to be in a histogram bin

 	def p(x):
 		return x / (width * height)